 Answer: b) Pulsed-wave Doppler

-Description: Pulsed-wave Doppler emits short bursts of ultrasound and detects the returning echoes to measure blood flow velocity at specific locations within the heart or vessels.
+Description: Pulsed-wave Doppler emits short bursts of ultrasound and detects the returning echoes to measure blood flow velocity at specific locations within the heart or vessels. - What parameter does spectral Doppler measure?

 a) Blood flow direction